 The Philadelphia Flyers said goodbye to the leading goal scorer in franchise history on this date.
 Also, the Los Angeles Kings have been very active on Aug.
 22 through the years.
-Plus, the Hockey Hall of Fame welcomed in some new members while one of the top snipers in National Hockey League history found a new home.
+Plus, the Hockey Hall of Fame welcomed some new members while one of the top snipers in NHL history found a new home.
+Finally, it was another sad day in 2021 when Hall-of-Famer Rod Gilbert passed away.

 Barber Calls it a Career